-- 8. The Association urges the Division to seek technical assistance funding for District Community Conservationists statewide.
+- 8. The Association supports the continual expansion of approved BMPs for Community Conservation projects as needs are identified by Districts across the state.
 2007 - 9.
-The Association supports the continual expansion of approved BMPs for Community Conservation projects as needs are identified by Districts across the state.
-2007 - 10.
 The Community Conservation Committee urges Districts to develop relationships with nonprofit organizations, land trusts, corporations, and other government agencies.
-2010 - 11.
+2010 - 10.
 The Association recognizes the Lower Cape Fear Stewardship Development Awards[TM] Program as an exemplary conservation program and encourages all Districts to implement similar Stewardship Development Awards[TM] Programs to achieve statewide coverage.
-The Association will only endorse those Stewardship Development Awards[TM] Programs that enter into a reciprocal agreement with the Lower Cape Fear Stewardship Development Coalition, whereby they agree to adopt the four principal factors in exchange for access to the Lower Cape Fear Stewardship Development Coalition's program materials and experience.
-The Association urges Districts to take a lead role in implementation of this program.
-2010 - 12.
+2010, 2025 - 11.
 The Association seeks to encourage more widespread adoption of low impact development (LID) techniques.
 The Association encourages districts to promote the adoption of LID techniques through adoption of local government ordinances, modifications of state and local mandates for conventional stormwater management, and outreach to developers and/or builders to show the financial benefits of LID using available resources including the Wildlife Resources Commission's Green Growth Toolbox.
-2014 - 13.
+2014 - 12.
 The Association will annually confer the "Outstanding Accomplishments in Community Conservation" known as the Jim Stephenson Award for an outstanding District community conservation effort.
 2015